noxthot/ss22_julia_workshop/pages/datascience/exploratory_da.md

 In most data science projects *exploratory data analysis* (EDA) is an essential first step.
 The primary aim is to analyse a given data set to summarize its main characteristics.
 Therefore, EDA often uses data visualization methods and statistical methods.

-In this section we will continue to work with the Stack Overflow survey data set as shown in the [previous section](./pages/datascience/dataframes/).
+In this section we will continue to work with the Stack Overflow survey data set as shown in the previous section [Loading data](loading_data).
 To summarize, the necessary steps to start with this section can be found in the code snippet below:
 ```julia
 using CSV, DataFrames